 5. Every Dog is Different

 Every dog is different regarding separation anxiety, differing greatly due to age, breed, background, and personality.
-Consider any contact your pet makes with you while you watch TV, sleep, do daily chores.
+Consider any contact your pet makes with you while you watch TV, sleep, and do daily chores.
 More pets may make your dog more dependent.
 Reward your pet for calm, chilled, independent behavior, especially if they are usually clingy.